5 Key Skills to Help You Master Resilience

 Resilience is defined as “the capacity to withstand or to recover quickly from difficulties.”
 It is what helps you get up when life knocks you down.
 When you know you can withstand life’s difficulties, anxiety has little room to take hold.

-When life knocks someone down they find themselves questioning what the secret to resilience is?
+When life knocks someone down they find themselves questioning what the secret to resilience is.
 What is it, exactly, that makes some people able to withstand and recover, while others face prolonged struggle and suffering in the face of life’s challenges and traumas?

 Observing oneself in such a situation often provides some insights.
-Stepping back from personal experience and reflecting on some of the universal themes one can witness how they have overcome tremendous hardships and challenges, as well as on what research tells us, here are some practices that promote resilience.
+Stepping back from personal experience and reflecting on some of the universal themes one can witness how they have overcome tremendous hardships and challenges, as well as what research tells us, here are some practices that promote resilience.

 1. Feeling and Expressing the Full Range of Your Feelings